 Are there any alternatives?

+There are other more gradual methods of sleep training which might be gentler for babies and parents (Gradisar et al, 2016).
 For more information about these methods and others, have a look at our articles about sleep.

 Is there anything else I need to think about?

-The good news is that there is lots of support and information to help you figure out what works for you and your baby.
+The good news is that there is a lot of support and information to help you figure out what works for you and your baby.
 Talk it through with your partner, family, friends and other parents.
-And remember that our support line offers practical and emotional support on sleep, crying and a whole range of other issues: 0300 330 0700.
+Some parents find talking about sleep training options with their health visitor a useful source of information and support.

-This page was last reviewed in April 2019.
+This page was last reviewed in April 2022.

-You might find attending one of our Early Days groups helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.
+You might find attending one of our NCT New Baby groups helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.